openstack/charm-deployment-guide/deploy-guide/source/app-certificate-management.rst

 *If the singing is rejected due to mismatched O or OU or C etc then rerun the get-csr actions and specify the mismatched items*

-Upload signed csr and root ca cert to vault
+Upload signed CSR and root CA cert to vault
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 (Where /tmp/root-ca.pem is the root ca cert)